 We hope this taste of politics leads students to get involved with some of the more complicated issues facing the state when they get older.

-That may not seem like many but, frighteningly, this killer is on the move again.
+Alarmed?
+74 --That's the number of polio cases in the world so far in 2014.
+It may seem low but, frighteningly, this killer is on the move again.

 The crippling disease has almost been vanquished.
 But instability and mistrust are obstructing vaccination campaigns.
 The virus has recently spread from Pakistan to Afghanistan, from Syria to Iraq, and from Nigeria to Cameroon and Equatorial Guinea.
 It would be a shame if the largest coordinated public health effort in world history were thwarted so close to the finish line.